accoumar12/hypermedia-applications/README.md

     Nikolina Zallemi

 ## Project Description
 In this repository you can find the design and the implementation of a website of a possible Venture Capital Company.
-As a VC, its goal is to show the areas of interest and the the companies in which the people of the VC invest.
+As a VC, its goal is to show the areas of interest and  the companies in which the people of the VC invest.

 The requirements contain some constraints about the relationships of the main entities of the website.
 The project is divided into four main parts: Design, Backend, Frontend and Usability test.